inBeat/inbeat-website/content/top-influencers/instagram/rappers/russia/_index.md

 ---
-title: Top 10 Rappers Instagram Influencers In Russia In 2023
+title: Top 10 Rappers Instagram Influencers In Russia In 2024
 description: >-
-  Find top rappers Instagram influencers in Russia in 2023.
-Most popular hashtags: #rap #music #new.
+  Find top rappers Instagram influencers in Russia in 2024.
+Most popular hashtags: #rap #music #hiphop.
 platform: Instagram
-hits: 16
+hits: 15
-text_top: Identify the most popular Instagram accounts on inBeat.
+text_top: Discover the most popular Instagram accounts on inBeat.
-text_bottom: Our platform aggregates 16 Instagram influencers like this in Russia for you to work with.
+text_bottom: Our search engine has 15 Instagram influencers like this in Russia for you to pitch.
 profiles:
   - username: "lina_markova_"
     fullname: >-